Fitting birth-death processes to panel data with applications to bacterial DNA fingerprinting: Results

 \subsection{Simulations}

-To test our methods, we simulate data from a restricted immigration BDI model with $\lambda=.07$, $\mu=.12$ and $\beta = 1.2$.
-The parameters are chosen to resemble, but not exactly match, the dynamics of our biological example, discussed in the next subsection.
+To test our methods, we simulate data from the BDRI model with $\lambda=0.07$, $\mu=0.12$ and $\beta= 1.2$, where $\beta$ is assumed to be known, leaving us with only two parameters to estimate: $\lambda$ and $\mu$.
+We choose these parameters to resemble, but not exactly match, the dynamics of our biological example, discussed in the next subsection.
 We simulate $100$ independent processes starting from initial states drawn uniformly between $1$ and $15$.
 From each process we collect at least two observations.
 We place observation times uniformly between $0$ and $30$.
-Table \ref{tab:summStats} gives some summary statistics for the simulated data.
+Table~\ref {tabsummStats} gives some summary statistics for the simulated data.

-First, we assume the restricted immigration model and apply our EM algorithm for this model with initial parameter values of $0.2$ for both $\lambda$ and $\mu$.
-We tested other choices of starting values, but the algorithm was not sensitive to them.
-Next, we pretend that we do not know that the data were generated under the restricted immigration model and fit the full BDI model to the simulated data using our MC-EM algorithm, starting each parameter, $\lambda$, $\mu$, and $\nu$, at $0.2$.
-The results of fitting these two models are shown in Table \ref{tab:simPlots}.
-As expected, estimation is more precise for the restricted immigration model.
-In the full BDI model, $\nu$ is the most difficult to identify unless there are many observations starting very close to $0$, so the variance of $\hat{\nu}$ tends to be large.
+We test our EM algorithm and confidence interval calculations on these simulated data with initial parameter values of $0.2$ for both $\lambda $ and $\mu$.
+We considered other choices of starting values, but the algorithm was not sensitive to them.
+Notice that this is the simplest parameterization of our BDRI model, where both $\mathbf{z}_{\la}$ and $\mathbf{z}_{\mu }$ are vectors of ones.
+We estimate $0.067$ with a 95\% confidence interval of $ ( 0.052,0.081 )$ for $\lambda$ and $0.12, ( 0.1,0.14 )$ for $\mu$, indicating that our algorithm successfully recovered these BDRI model parameters.
+We also conduct a similar simulation study for the BDRI model with covariates, successfully estimating parameters of this model as well, but omit detailed results of this simulation for brevity.

-\subsection{Comparison with the Frequent Monitoring Method}
+\subsection{Comparison with the frequent monitoring method}